 myExperience survey administrators located in schools / faculties are responsible for assigning teachers to the correct courses in the myExperience system.

-The myExperience Survey Procedure states that provision should be made for the myExperience survey to be conducted within lectures or tutorials on the students’ mobile, tablet or laptop.
+The myExperience Survey Procedure states that provision should be made for the myExperience survey to be conducted within lectures or tutorials.
 We recommend administering the survey mid-way through your class, when most students are in attendance, to achieve the best response rate.

 A powerpoint file is available here to display to students when they are completing the survey.